-Like my knowledge of the Chattooga, I can make a cogent argument against proposed mining in the North Fork valley.
+Like my knowledge of the Chattooga, I can share opinions on mineral development in the North Fork valley.
 I can tell you about the sediment sensitivity of the river’s already endangered Bull Trout population that spawns in its tributaries.
 I can talk about the grizzlies that depend on millennia old rub-trees in the meadows adjacent to Camas Creek, and their densities near Red Meadow Lake and the human conflicts that would likely accompany any timber harvest.
 I can make an economic argument about the role of the region in statewide tourism and as a landscape that represents a bastion of the Montana-Outpost mystique.
 But my connections are not wholly formed through cognitive pathways and value propositions.
 Like many who travel to interact with these places, my connections are formed through experiences and guided by affect.
 They are the product of place attachment, of nostalgia, of human meanings laid upon landscapes that now solely depend upon humans to protect them.
 Whole ecosystems hang in the balance of human evaluation and await our decisions on what their future will be.

 I have been asked many times: if you are so passionate about environmental, and particularly water issues, why not pursue an educational and career trajectory in the natural sciences?
 Why not become a hydrologist, or fisheries biologist?
 If you are so motivated to be an advocate for threatened resources and impact their futures, why not go to school for environmental law and policy?